 When you think of a method to help them with something, they’re not listening because it’s not their idea.
 They’re more bothered that they didn’t think of it themselves.
 You might see them using your advice further down the line.
 Yet, they’ll come to tell you about the day they were having or the woes, yet they’ll tell you this amazing idea they came up with, looking for praise as you stand there thinking that’s the exact solution you gave them, that they dismissed a few weeks ago.
 This can leave you utterly dumbfounded.
 As they stand telling you, they thought of your idea that they once criticised.
 A Narcissist wants to be better than thou no matter what the cost is to you.

-As a narcissist lacks in empathy, in a conversation, they’ll be extremely dismissive.
-They will dismiss your feelings, your opinions, your ideas, your memories.
-If you’ve achieved something, they’ll dismiss it or twist the conversation around onto how you couldn’t have done it without them, how you should thank them, how you should be eternally grateful towards them for your achievement.
+As a narcissist lacks empathy, in a conversation, they’ll be highly dismissive.
+They will dismiss your feelings, opinions, ideas, and memories.
+If you’ve achieved something, they’ll dismiss it or twist the conversation onto how you couldn’t have done it without them, how you should thank them, and how you should be eternally grateful towards them for your achievement.
 Or they’ll discuss how their achievements are better than yours, how their role in the family is more important than yours, how their job is more important than yours.